Pre Doctoral Internship in Psychology

 - Official graduate transcript

-- Cover letter indicating why applicant is interested in this site
+- Cover letter indicating applicant’s interest in this site

 University Counseling Services offers both on-site and phone interviews.
 Applicants who are selected to interview with UCS will be notified prior to December 15.

-On-site interviews with UCS are scheduled for January 2013 on the 2, 4, 7, 9 and 11th.
+On-site interviews with UCS are scheduled for January 2014 on the 3rd, 6th, 8th, 9th, and 10th.
 The on-site interviews are from 8 a.m. to 3 p.m.
-Phone interviews are scheduled for January 2013 on the 8th and 10th (usually 50 minutes to one hour).
+Phone interviews are scheduled for January 2014 on the 7th (usually 50 minutes to one hour).

-University Counseling Services' internship final offers are contingent upon successfully passing a criminal background check as required by Virginia Commonwealth University.
+University Counseling Services' internship final offer of acceptance is contingent upon successfully passing a criminal background check as required by Virginia Commonwealth University.

 All correspondence regarding the internship program should be addressed to: